What is Forced Sale Value?

 How to Determine Forced Sale Value

 When determining the amount that a business would fetch in a forced sale, an appraiser estimates the amount that each asset owned by the business would cost if they were to be sold at an auction.
 The auction is based on a short timeframe of about 60-90 days, which only attracts a small pool of buyers.
 The appraiser then sums up the estimated value of all assets to arrive at the total forced sale value.
 The value represents the minimum value that the business would get if it were to sell all its assets at an auction.

 When Forced Sale Value is Preferred

-The forced sale valuation method would, however, not be ideal for a healthy business that is disposing of its asset.
-The business can prolong the auction period to attract a large pool of buyers who would be willing to pay more for an asset that’s been serviced and is in mint condition.
+The forced sale valuation method would, however, not be ideal for a healthy business that is disposing of its assets.
+The business can prolong the auction period to attract a larger pool of buyers who would be willing to pay more for an asset that’s been serviced and is in mint condition.
 Also, prolonging the auction period gives the business more time to repair and service the assets to increase their valuation.